wvlet/airframe/airframe/README.md

 ```

 ### In-Trait Injection
-If you need to bind dependencies, use in-trait injection with `bind[X]` syntax:
+If you need to bind dependencies within Scala traits, use in-trait injection with `bind[X]` syntax:
 ```scala
 import wvlet.airframe._